apache/arrow/r/README.md

     conda install -c conda-forge r-arrow

 On macOS and Windows, installing a binary package from CRAN will handle Arrow’s C++ dependencies for you.
-On Linux, unless you use `conda` you’ll need to first install the C++ library.
-See the [Arrow project installation page](https://arrow.apache.org/install/) to find pre-compiled binary packages for some common Linux distributions, including Debian, Ubuntu, and CentOS.
-You’ll need to install `libparquet-dev` on Debian and Ubuntu, or `parquet-devel` on CentOS.
+On Linux, unless you use `conda`, the R package will have to compile its bindings from source and it will need to find or download the C++ dependencies.
+As of the 0.16.0 release, this dependency resolution is automatic on most common Linux distributions.
-This will also automatically install the Arrow C++ library as a dependency.
-Other Linux distributions must install the C++ library from source.
+See `vignette("install", package = "arrow")` for details.

 If you install the `arrow` package from source and the C++ library is not found, the R package functions will notify you that Arrow is not